dingherself/intro/handouts/_posts/2025-09-15-the-lover-of-wisdom-i.md

 “Presocratic philosophers”: Philosophers prior to Socrates.

 - Not really a time thing: Many of the presocratic philosophers and Socrates were contemporaries.
-  - Note the implication: Socrates is used here as a special reference point; the subtext is that philosophy *really* began with Socrates.
+  - Note the implication: Socrates is used here as a special reference point; the subtext is that [Western!] philosophy *really* began with Socrates.
 - The presocratic philosophers didn’t (and couldn’t) quite identify as philosophers, even though what they did has come to be recognized as philosophical.
   - They were predecessors to Socrates, Plato, and Aristotle in a distinct lineage.
   - Their questions, concerns, and methods were inherited by S/P/A and have come to define the Western philosophical tradition.